 We are now going to let you in on a little secret, a camping ground called Gentle Annies.
 It is genuinely heaven on earth and like no other campsite we have ever been to – around a 40 minute drive from Westport.

 Not only do you get a homemade cookie on arrival if you book via the Campermate app, they also sell homemade pizza dough which you can bake in their huge stone pizza oven.
-Or chill in the comfortable sofas, enjoy a book by the fire or enjoy fresh barista coffee and home baked cakes like we did.
-It was an unforgettable stay and we really hope you make time for a visit during your South Island road trip!
+You can chill on the comfortable sofas, enjoy a book by the fire or enjoy fresh barista coffee and home baked cakes like we did.
+Gentle Annie’s campsite was an unforgettable stay and we really hope you make time for a visit during your South Island road trip!

 DAYS 19 & 20: GENTLE ANNIES - ST ARNAUD - KAITERITERI (ABEL TASMAN NATIONAL PARK)

-It was then back in the van to Kaiteriteri – in total from Gentle Annies to here was around a 4.5 hour drive.
-This sounds like a long time but there is so much to see and photograph time goes passed crazy quick when roadtripping in New Zealand!
+We then hopped back in the van and continued our South island road trip to Kaiteriteri.
+In total from Gentle Annie’s to here was around 4.5 hour drive.
+This sounds like a long time but there is so much to see and photograph time goes passed crazy quick.

-We had finally reached Abel Tasman National Park – to us the cherry on top of the South Island itinerary cake!
+We had finally reached Abel Tasman National Park – to us the cherry on top of the South Island itinerary cake.
+Kaiteriteri is a postcard perfect place, that regularly features in international round ups of the best beaches in the world.
+Once you visit, you’ll immediately understand why!

 Abel Tasman National Park